kac5a/k5_documents/README.md

 You can also change colors and texts if you scroll down in the config.

+## Document logo

+You have the ability to add custom logos for documents created by different jobs.
+You can use a link, or a local file aswell.
+It is recommended to use local files, so the loading time is minimal for these images.
+Be sure to format the logo properly:

+    {
+        job: 'mechanic',
+        templateGrades: [4],
+        logo: '/web/build/mechaniclogo.jpg',
+    }

+Add your local files in the `web/build/` folder.

 ## Server side document creation

 You can call the `k5_documents:createServerDocument` server event with a single data parameter.
 This will create a copy to the specified document and give it to the players "My Documents" table.